Supporting Guidance: employer compliance: guidance by subject: working the case: informal interactions with third parties

 During a compliance check you may need to gather information from workers, end clients or other intermediaries involved in the contractual chain.
 Other intermediaries could include agencies and umbrella companies, see SIOG6500 and SIOG6200 for further information.

-If you wish to approach an end client or other intermediary which comes within large business (LB), you must first contact the Customer Relationship Manager (CRM).
+If you wish to approach an end client or other intermediary which comes within large business (LB), you must first contact the Customer Compliance Manager (CCM).

 Were it is necessary to undertake informal discussions with others involved in the contractual chain, we call these third party meetings.